alariej/windbot/README.md

 ## Notes

 -   Currently, the wind speed limit is hardcoded at 20 km/h and the interval for checking the wind speed is 15 minutes
--   The weather data is obtained from [open-meteo.com](https://open-meteo.com)
+-   The weather data is obtained from [openweathermap.org](https://openweathermap.org), which requires an API key to fetch the data